The Origins and Myths of Goddess Ganga

 FAQs about Ganga

-The goddesses Ganga and Parvati are both daughters of King Himavt.
+The goddesses Ganga and Parvati are both daughters of King Himavat.
 Ganga, being the firstborn, is the elder sister of Parvati.

 Ganga symbolizes purity and forgiveness.
 She is regarded as the mother of all.